Academic Credit: Offered upon the school department’s approval

 Qualifications of an ideal candidate:

-- Exceptional undergraduate, graduate, and recently-graduated writers are encouraged to apply;
+- Exceptional undergraduates, graduate students, and recent grads are encouraged to apply;

 - Detail-oriented to a fault;

-- Strong belief in RDI’s mission and values;
+- In full support of RDI’s mission and values;

 - Open-minded and willing to interact with a broad range of often-conflicting political points of view;